 Phase C Environmental Documentation and Processing

 This scope includes the completion of a Categorical Exclusion (CE) and associated resource studies and environmental compliance documentation for the proposed US 54 Canadian River Bridge Replacement Project in Logan, Quay County, New Mexico.
 These tasks will be completed on behalf of the New Mexico Department of Transportation (NMDOT), in cooperation with the Federal Highway Administration (FHWA).
 The FHWA and NMDOT have specific review requirements for federally funded transportation projects in order to comply with the National Environmental Policy Act (NEPA).

 Phase D Preliminary Design

-A preliminary (30%) design package is being developed for the Preferred Alternative.
-Preliminary design plans will be developed for the roadway improvements and new offset alignment south of Logan and the new bridge crossing of the Canadian River.
-Plans will be developed to a sufficient level of detail for preliminary review, input and estimates of probable cost for the project.
+A preliminary (30%) design package was developed for the Preferred Alternative.
+Preliminary design plans were developed for the roadway improvements and new offset alignment south of Logan and the new bridge crossing of the Canadian River.
+Plans were developed to a sufficient level of detail for preliminary review, input and estimates of probable cost for the project.

 Preliminary design of the preferred alternative are being advanced to final design for the roadway improvements south of Logan, new offset alignment and new cast-in-place segment bridge crossing of the Canadian River.
 Design submittals will include Pre-Final (60%), Final (90%) and PS&E (100%) before Finalizing Plans for Letting and construction in 2017.